Psyhackological/AAA/CONTRIBUTING.md

 If something is missing replace `x` with `space` and remove `[](link)`.

+One main source code repository link please, not the mirror one.

 5. Check your spelling.
 6. Check if app in the list is in alphabetical order.
+7. Update the app counter.
-7. Make a pull request and wait for my response.
+8. Make a pull request and wait for my response.

 ### Thank you for your time and effort!
 You are awesome!